 Tips for the Best Chicken Salad and Croissant

-What makes a great sandwich, the bread or the filling?
+What makes great classic chicken salad sandwiches, the bread or the filling?
 I’d say it’s the right balance of both.
 This perfect grilled cheese sandwich and egg salad sandwich are two of my other favorites that combine everything a really great sandwich needs!

 - Slightly toast the bread.
 A soft buttery flakey croissant is amazing when it’s lightly toasted.
 Biting into that crispy buttery exterior is well worth a couple of extra minutes to toast it.

 - Provide napkins.
-This sandwich can get a little messy if it’s over-filled or just because of the nature of the flaky croissant.
+This chicken salad croissant can get a little messy if it’s over-filled or just because of the nature of the flaky croissant.
 If you’re hosting, make sure to have extra napkins handy!

 - Filling to bread ratio.
 Speaking of overfilling, you don’t want to add too much of the chicken salad.
 It’s a hearty filling with lots of texture.
 The weight of the delicate croissant won’t be able to hold more than 1/3 -1/2 cup.